Transform1060

 Christopher Wood (he/him) is our operations manager and “on the ground” team lead.
 He is a full-time community volunteer who was recognized for his community contributions by being named the 2018 SF Bay Area Leather Alliance’s Man of the Year.
 He has been the Operations Manager for the 1060 Folsom Street space since March 2017.
 Christopher is intimately familiar with all facets of the venue’s operation, event sales, and hosting.
 He has worked with various city agencies in relation to this work.
 In his role as manager, he successfully brought the venue to a state of profitability in two years.
 Christopher has produced numerous other leather events including Leather Alley at SF Pride for four years.

-Eric See (he/him) cofounded Transform1060 with Leigh Ann and Christopher.
+Eric See (he/him) cofounded Transform1060 with Christopher. and co-founder emerit Leigh Ann Hildebrand.
 A long time member of the San Francisco bay area community, Eric has served as Chairman of The 15 Association, the longest-standing BDSM club for men on the West Coast.
 Eric plays a crucial role “behind the scenes” at Transform1060.
 He coordinates with our fiscal sponsor and government agencies to ensure we meet goals for federal non-profit status and fiscal sustainability.